This basic poached whole chicken recipe is one of the easiest yet most rewarding and cost-effective nutritious food you can make in your kitchen.

 - Shred big pieces of meat with your hands into smaller chunks, or use a fork to pull the meat apart.
 Use the meat immediately to make a chicken salad or in sandwiches, or store it in airtight containers in the fridge for up to 3 or 4 days for later use.

 - Giblets: I like to reserve the liver for another time, as it can add a distinctive livery flavor to the stock.
 You can refrigerate to pan-fry later with garlic and onions and toss on top of a green salad for a quick lunch.

-- Straining the broth: If I use the broth immediately to make a chicken soup or Straciatella, I am less concerned with an utterly perfect strain.
-If you really want a clear type of stock and want to remove bits of protein that might have sunk to the bottom, then strain it before it is completely cooled using a fine sieve or a colander lined with cheesecloth.
+- Straining the broth: If I use the broth immediately to make a chicken soup or Italian egg drop soup, I am less concerned with an utterly perfect strain.
+However, if you really want a clear stock and remove bits of protein that might have sunk to the bottom, then strain it before it is completely cooled using a fine sieve or a colander lined with cheesecloth.

 - Refrigerate chicken broth for up to 3 days: After refrigeration, a thick layer of fat will have risen to the top of the broth.
 When ready to use it, always skim off the fat that has congealed on top.

 - Freeze the broth in individual-sized airtight containers for later and up to 6 months.

 - A 4 to 4 ½-pound chicken yields about 5 cups of shredded chicken meat and 16 cups of chicken broth.